PratikSutar97/ci-build-docker/docker_sample/Readme.md

 }
 ```

-- Create a CodePipeline with Source Stage as CodeCommit and Build Stage as CodeBuild, while creating the CodePipeline, a Cloudwatch event will be created , where any change to the master branch will trigger the Pipeline.
+- Create a CodePipeline with Source Stage as Github and Build Stage as CodeBuild, while creating the CodePipeline, a Cloudwatch event will be created , where any change to the master branch will trigger the Pipeline.

 #### Repository structure
 ----------------------------